Royal Rumble (2006)

-The 2006 Royal Rumble was the 19th annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
-The event took place on January 29, 2006, in the American Airlines Arena in Miami, Florida.
+The 2006 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 19th annual Royal Rumble and took place on January 29, 2006, in the American Airlines Arena in Miami, Florida, held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
 As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
 For the 2006 event, the winner received their choice to challenge for either Raw's WWE Championship or SmackDown!'s World Heavyweight Championship at WrestleMania 22.

 Six professional wrestling matches were featured on the event's supercard, a scheduling of more than one main event.
 The main feature of the event was the 2006 Royal Rumble match, which featured wrestlers from both brands.

-SmackDown!'s Rey Mysterio Jr., the second entrant, won the match by last eliminating Randy Orton, the thirtieth entrant, also from SmackDown!.
-The primary match on the SmackDown! brand, which was the main event match of the card, was Kurt Angle versus Mark Henry for the World Heavyweight Championship, which Angle won to retain the title.
+SmackDown!'s Rey Mysterio, the second entrant, won the match by last eliminating Randy Orton, the thirtieth entrant, also from SmackDown!.
+The primary match on the SmackDown! brand was Kurt Angle versus Mark Henry for the World Heavyweight Championship, which Angle won to retain the title.
 The predominant match on the Raw brand was Edge versus John Cena for the WWE Championship, which Cena won to win the title.

 Production

 Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV), produced every January by World Wrestling Entertainment (WWE) since 1988.
+The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by World Wrestling Entertainment (WWE) since 1988.
 It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
 It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2006 event was the 19th event in the Royal Rumble chronology and was scheduled to be held on January 29, 2006, in the American Airlines Arena in Miami, Florida.
+The 2006 event was the 19th Royal Rumble and was scheduled to be held on January 29, 2006, in the American Airlines Arena in Miami, Florida.
 It featured wrestlers from the Raw and SmackDown! brands.

 The Royal Rumble match generally features 30 wrestlers.
 Traditionally, the winner of the match earns a world championship match at that year's WrestleMania.
 For 2006, the winner could choose to challenge for either Raw's WWE Championship or SmackDown!'s World Heavyweight Championship at WrestleMania 22.